mattjhayes/docs-python2readthedocs/docs/source/ui-tweaks.rst

 #########

-Here are some minor changes that you may want to consider to change the user interface (UI) look and feel:
+Here are some minor changes that you may want to consider to change the User Interface (UI) look and feel:

 Themes
 ------